Bastion Strategy & Gameplay Guide “Bleep bloop.”

 Bastion's default stance is Configuration: Recon.
 In this stance, Bastion is able to move around freely like any other hero (although his movement speed is not very high), which he uses for running back after dying, and for repositioning during or after combat.

 In this Configuration, Bastion is equipped with a weak submachine gun.
-Its damage capabilities at close and medium range are decent (although it has a small clip, and if you hold down the fire button, the accuracy will go down, so you are encouraged to fire in bursts), but at higher ranges it suffers not only from bad accuracy when spraying, but also from damage drop-off.
+Its damage capabilities at close and medium range are decent (although it has a small magazine, and if you hold down the fire button, the accuracy will go down, so you are encouraged to fire in bursts), but at higher ranges it suffers not only from bad accuracy when spraying, but also from damage drop-off.

 All in all, fighting enemies in Configuration: Recon is not advised.
 Unless your plan is to retreat from the fight, you are probably better off going into Configuration: Sentry and eliminating your enemy right away.
 That said, if you run into excellent close range heroes like Reaper or McCree, it does not really matter what you do as you will not survive.